Dennis M Hope, owner of the moon.

 Wow.
 What's the city going to be like?

-We think it should be a closed, four-sided pyramid, three kilometers by three kilometers at its base and 2.5 kilometers in height, with about 62 billion square feet inside of it.
+We think it should be a closed, four-sided pyramid, three kilometres by three kilometres at its base and 2.5 km in height, with about 62 billion square feet inside of it.
 The first two floors will be dedicated to agriculture and livestock, and the agriculture will help with the oxygen replenishment in the building, as well as having oxygen scrubbers.
 It’ll be completely safe and all items will be tested prior to anyone staying.
 We already have staff lined up working on this for us.

 And would this be a base for the company?